Sponsored by Tourism Singapore

 - Lanson Place Apartments: Close to Somerset MRT station and Orchard Road, serviced and well-suited to a family of six.

-- Orchard Parade Hotel: Easy walk to Orchard MRT Station and ION Orchard Mall
+- Orchard Rendezvoux Hotel: Easy walk to Orchard MRT Station and ION Orchard Mall

 - Royal Plaza on Scotts: convenient location near Orchard MRT; cinemas next door for rainy days; free mini bar and Nespresso machine too.
 Rooms are of reasonable size.